-2.9.
+2.7.
 Adding a Spare Transducer

-The LMI 4 panel allows for spare components to be added to the system quickly and easily.
-First, enter the user permission code to gain access to the required menus for this operation (see the section: Entering the Permission Level Code of this manual).
+The display panel allows for spare components to be added to the system quickly and easily.
+First, enter the user permission code to gain access to the required menus for this operation. (see the section: Entering the Permission Level Code of this manual).